-Type of Use Minimum of One Parking Space for Each SOCIAL AND INSTITUTIONAL USES meeting facilities; church, theater and other such places of public assembly three seats Clubs, lodges and other similar places 200 square feet of gross floor area, plus one per each employee on two largest shifts Nursing or rest homes Three accommodations (beds) in addition to those needed for doctors and support staff Hospitals, sanitariums Spaces shall be provided for visitors, at the rate of at least one space per each 1.5 accommodations (beds).
+Type of Use Minimum of One Parking Space for Each SOCIAL AND INSTITUTIONAL USES Auditorium, banquet, conference, and meeting facilities; church, theater and other such places of public assembly 200 square feet, but not fewer than one space per each three seats Clubs, lodges and other similar places 200 square feet of gross floor area, plus one per each employee on two largest shifts Nursing or rest homes Three accommodations (beds) in addition to those needed for doctors and support staff Hospitals, sanitariums Spaces shall be provided for visitors, at the rate of at least one space per each 1.5 accommodations (beds).
 Such spaces shall be in addition to those necessary for doctors and other personnel.
 Museums, art galleries, cultural centers, libraries 400 square feet of gross floor area Rehabilitation centers (without overnight accommodations) Employee, plus one per each three people anticipated to be handled through the facility Schools below grade ten, including kindergarten and day-care centers Six individuals enrolled Schools, tenth grade and above, including colleges Three students enrolled Vocational training and adult education facilities 1.5 students enrolled